SkygearIO/features/features/270-next-skycli/commands.md

 `skycli config set-cluster --cluster=[CLUSTER_NAME] --endpoint=[CLUSTER_SERVER_URL] --api-key=[API_KEY|MASTER_KEY]`

 Configure Cluster endpoint and API key, it is provided by cluster admin.
-If there is no existing Cluster, the configured Cluster would be set as the current cluster.
+If there is no current context set, the configured Cluster would be set as the current context.
+If there exist a cluster with same name, it is updated with provided information.

 #### Flags